WhelWomen's Health Evidence Lab

 Illustrative only; these conditions are not yet in the database.

-04 · Method
+04 · Technical architecture

 PubMedPublished literatureLive

-FDA AEMS (openFDA)Adverse-event dataLive
+FDA openFDAAdverse-event dataLive

-Open TargetsGenetic-target & pathway dataLive
+Open TargetsGenetic-target and pathway dataLive

 Reddit communitiesPatient-reported signalLive

-EudraVigilanceEuropean adverse-event data; populate or formally retireUnder review
+EudraVigilanceEuropean adverse-event dataUnder review

-SIDERDrug side-effect reference; populate or formally retireUnder review
+SIDERDrug side-effect referenceUnder review

-DrugBankDrug-target & indication dataPlanned
+DrugBankDrug-target and indication dataPlanned

 Disproportionality statistics